searchisko/elasticsearch-river-remote/README.md

 * `index/remote_field_updated` is used to define field in remote system document data where timestamp of last update is stored - timestamp may be formatted by ISO format or number representing millis from 1.1.1970.
 Dot notation may be used for deeper nesting in document data.
 * `index/comment_mode` defines mode of issue comments indexing: `none` - no comments indexed, `embedded` - comments indexed as array in document, `child` - comment indexed as separate document with [parent-child relation](http://www.elasticsearch.org/guide/reference/mapping/parent-field.html) to the document, `standalone` - comment indexed as separate document.
 Setting is optional, `none` value is default if not provided.
 * `index/comment_type` defines [type](http://www.elasticsearch.org/guide/appendix/glossary.html#type) used when issue comment is stored into search index in `child` or `standalone` mode.
 See related notes later!
-* `index/field_comments`, `index/comment_fields` can be used to change structure comment informations in indexed documents.
+* `index/field_comments`, `index/comment_fields` can be used to change structure comment information in indexed documents.
 See 'index document structure' chapter.
 * `index/remote_field_comments` is used to define field in remote system document data where array of comments is stored.
 Dot notation may be used for deeper nesting in document data.
 * `index/remote_field_comment_id` is used to define field in remote system's comment data where unique comment identifier is stored.
 Used if `comment_mode` is  `child` or `standalone`.
 Dot notation may be used for deeper nesting in document data.
 * `index/preprocessors` optional parameter.
 Defines chain of preprocessors applied to document data read from remote system before stored into index.
 See related notes later!
 * `activity_log` part defines where information about remote river index update activity are stored.
-If omitted then no activity informations are stored.
+If omitted then no activity information are stored.
 * `activity_log/index` defines name of index where information about remote river activity are stored.
 * `activity_log/type` defines [type](http://www.elasticsearch.org/guide/appendix/glossary.html#type) used to store information about remote river activity.
 Parameter is optional, `remote_river_indexupdate` is used if omitted.